JulianKrese/DS2002/final/README.md

   - To reach the chatbot, go down the /chat route
 - Supports post requests via the chat route
   - http://34.48.125.135:5000/chat
-  - Requires...
+  - Requests Requirements...
     - headers --> "Content-Type": "application/json"
-    - data --> "message": <your question>
+    - data --> "message": question
-  - Managing the response...
+  - Managing the Response...
-    -
+    - in the form of ... {"reply": bot_reply}
+    - so get the result as json with ... result["reply"]